ugurkanyilmaz/havalisatis/readme.md

 This repository contains two main parts:

 - `api/` — PHP backend (single-file endpoints) that serves product data and provides a minimal admin interface for uploads and management.
-It can run with SQLite (local dev) or MySQL (production).
+Production should use MySQL; SQLite support in v2 is deprecated and kept only for legacy local testing.
 - `react/` — React single-page application (Vite) that consumes the API and provides the storefront UI.

 The project was crafted for easy local development and simple deployment to a PHP-enabled host.